Ten in custody after Lille fans pitch invasion

 Lille (France) (AFP)

 Ten people were placed in custody on Thursday as part of an investigation into last weekend's pitch invasion in Lille by angry home supporters, the public prosecutor's department said.

-The nine men and one woman, aged between 20 and 38, were detained over "entry to a sports area compromising the security of property and people" and for "inciting hate and/or violence during a sporting event", according to prosecutors.
+They were detained over "entry to a sports area compromising the security of property and people" and for "inciting hate and/or violence during a sporting event", according to prosecutors.

 Supporters got onto the pitch at Lille's Stade Pierre-Mauroy at the end of Saturday's 1-1 draw with Montpellier in Ligue 1.